For a live presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please register for our next webinar.

-Vendors can get real time access to each other's inventory by making a contract on the Marketplace.
+All vendors can act as both suppliers and sellers in the marketplace.
+Vendors can get real time access to each other's inventory by making a contract.

 How to Create Contracts on the Marketplace

-1. Select “Contracts” from the top bar and then select "Marketplace" from the drop down list.
+1. Click Contracts at the top of the page and then select Marketplace from the drop-down list.

 - As the seller, you need to request contract terms.